Anti-balaka

-The Anti-balaka is an alliance of militia groups based in the Central African Republic in the early 21st century said by The Guardian to be composed primarily of Christians, but also some Muslims.
-Some church leaders have contested the claimed exclusively Christian character of such groups.
+The Anti-balaka is an alliance of militia groups based in the Central African Republic that are fighting in the Central African Republic Civil War since 2012.
+It is primarily of Christians.
 The Tony Blair Faith Foundation and journalist Andrew Katz have noted that animists also participate in Anti-balaka groups.

-This militia formed in the Central African Republic after the rise to power of Michel Djotodia in 2013.
+Anti-balaka formed in the Central African Republic after the rise to power of Michel Djotodia in 2013.
 Amnesty International reported in 2015 that some members of anti-balaka groups had forcibly converted Muslims to Christianity.
 Anti-balaka leaders have also been present at torture sessions of people accused of being witches in public ceremonies, and the Anti-balaka have been accused of extorting money with witchcraft accusations, according to an internal UN report.

 Terminology

 A proposed origin for "anti-Balaka" is as claimed:

 [It is] from the language of the young illiterates, who formed Seleka's armed opposition, and who chased the Muslim 'anti-balles à ti laka' (anti ti laka bullets).
 The term 'laka' in the street language of the Central African Republic means an AK-47.
 The anti-balakas are therefore the bearers of grigris meant to stop Kalashnikov bullets.